Delivering next generation venues: the future of stadium design

-Major sporting events are often remembered for the performances played out in front of huge numbers of fans, but the stadiums and arenas where they take place should also be acknowledged for the part they play in delivering successful tournaments and more sustainable communities.
+Major sporting events are often remembered for the performances played out in front of huge numbers of fans, but the stadiums and arenas should also be acknowledged for the part they play in delivering successful legacies and more sustainable communities.

-Top sporting events and venues can provide catalysts for change and future development, as the South Africa 2010 FIFA World Cup and London 2012 Olympic and Paralympic Games so powerfully demonstrated.
+Top sporting events and venues can provide catalysts for change and future development.

-Stadium owners and cities hosting major events are now looking to create more innovative, sustainable and multi-purpose facilities that can attract the crowds, be delivered cost effectively and also leave a broader legacy in sustainable regeneration and placemaking.
+Stadium owners and cities hosting major events are looking to create more innovative, sustainable and multi-purpose facilities.
+Venues should attract diverse crowds, be cost effective, reduce operational burdens, be accessible to all and leave a broader legacy in sustainable regeneration and placemaking.

 So, how do these trends impact the design and construction of the next generation of venues?